jonlpersson/ed-latimore/site/_posts/2021-08-27-how-to-be-likeable.md

 Behaving respectfully towards others makes you hard to dislike.
 If you can do nothing else, being a more respectful person is probably the single biggest lever you can pull in becoming likable.

-It also just makes you a better person and is great for your mental health as well.&nbsp;
+It also just makes you a better person and is great for your mental health as well.

 ## Recap of 5 basic tips to make you more likeable